claviska/jquery-minicolors/README.md

 # jQuery MiniColors: A tiny color picker built on jQuery

-_Copyright Cory LaViska for A Beautiful Site, LLC: http://www.abeautifulsite.net/_
+Developed by Cory LaViska for A Beautiful Site, LLC

-_Licensed under the MIT license_
+Licensed under the MIT license: http://opensource.org/licenses/MIT

 ## Demo & Documentation